jq153387/avancevl.github.io/people/general_performance_review.md

 ## KPI

 KPIs are objective and numerical measurements of each function's effective result: Sales, Marketing, People, Finance, Product, and Engineering.
 KPIs are monthly and contribute to the overall company performance.
 Every part of the company has Key Performance Indicators (KPIs).
 A function may have many performance indicators (PIs) they track and not all of them will be KPIs.
 KPIs should be a subset of PIs and used to indicate the most important PIs to be surfaced to leadership.
+In addition to work performance KPIs (quality, speed, etc.), KPIs also include work attitude, professionalism, and compliance with team expectations, such as on time meetings.

 ## OKR